morikatron/toio-sdk-for-unity/toio-sdk-unity/Assets/toio-sdk/Samples/Sample_ConnectName/Sample_ConnectName_BasicUI/README_EN.md

 </div>
 <br>

+Before play or build:
+- Set `ConnectType` in the inspector.
+For `ConnectType`, refer to [Sample_ConnectType](../../Sample_ConnectType/README_EN.md).

+Runtime:
-Press the 【Scan】 button to start scanning for cubes.
+1. Press the "Scan" button to start scanning for cubes.
-The scan continues for about 10 seconds.
+    - The scan continues for about 10 seconds.
 The scanned cubes are displayed in the list.
-If a cube is turned off or otherwise becomes unavailable, it will be removed from the list.
+    - If a cube is turned off or otherwise becomes unavailable, it will be removed from the list.k

-You can connect to the cube with the corresponding Local Name by clicking on the list item of the scanned cubes.
+1. You can connect to the cube with the corresponding Local Name by clicking on the list item of the scanned cubes.

 ### Technical Highlights